 Not helping N3F's case among some of the more elitist fans was the club's embrace of TV and film SF.
-Many of the same people who pooh-poohed N3F also looked down on science fiction films and TV fandom - thinking that those fans were exploited by studios, whereas publishers would actually listed to input from serious and constructive (sercon) fan criticism.
-Among them, N3F's embrace of pop culture fandom further drove a wedge between the organization and Big Name Fandom.
+Many of the same people who pooh-poohed N3F also looked down on science fiction films and TV fandom - thinking that those fans were exploited by studios, whereas publishers would actually listed to input from serious and constructive (sercon)

+fan criticism.
+Among them, N3F's embrace of pop culture fandom further drove a wedge between the organization and Big Name groups, Internet chat rooms, and easi fandom.